Predicting memorization within Large Language Models fine-tuned for classification: Related work

-\paragraph{Membership Inference Attacks} Membership Inference Attacks were first introduced by \citet{shokri_membership_2017}, and aim to determine whether a target individual element was part of a target model's training set.
+These attacks were introduced by \citet{shokri_membership_2017}, and aim to determine whether a target sample was part of a target model's training set.
 Although they are less realistic and practical than extraction attacks \citep{carlini_extracting_2021, lukas_analyzing_2023, nasr_scalable_2023}, membership inference attacks have become the standard approach for measuring the amount of private information a model can leak.
-Popular attacks such as the ones of \citet{shokri_membership_2017, carlini_membership_2022, wen_canary_2023} involve training a great number of \textit{shadow models} with different training data.
-Due to the significant computational resources required, alternative attack methods have been developed that necessitate training fewer shadow models or none at all \citep{yeom_privacy_2018, mattern_membership_2023, zarifzadeh_low-cost_2024}.
+Popular attacks such as those of \citet{shokri_membership_2017, carlini_membership_2022, wen_canary_2023} involve training a large number of \textit{shadow models} with different training data.
+Due to the significant computational resources required, alternative attack methods have been developed that necessitate fewer shadow models or none at all \citep{yeom_privacy_2018, mattern_membership_2023, zarifzadeh_low-cost_2024}.

-\paragraph{Several definitions of unintended memorization in neural networks} First, memorization can be defined as vulnerability to membership inference attacks, as in \citep{mireshghallah_empirical_2022, carlini_privacy_2022, meeus_copyright_2024}.
-Second, to focus on more realistic threats, some papers defined memorization as vulnerability to extraction attacks \citep{carlini_secret_2018, carlini_extracting_2021, carlini_quantifying_2023, biderman_emergent_2023, lukas_analyzing_2023, dentan_reconstructing_2024}.
-However, as pointed out by \citet{lee_deduplicating_2022, prashanth_recite_2024}, a large majority of elements extracted with these attacks consist of common strings frequently repeated in standard datasets.
-To take duplication into account, counterfactual memorization, was introduced \citep{feldman_what_2020, zhang_counterfactual_2023}.
-It involves training several models with different training datasets, to capture the actual influence of each individual point on a model.
-This definition was extended to self-supervised learning by \citet{wang_memorization_2024}.
-A very computationally-efficient variant was proposed by \citet{lesci_causal_2024}.